csinva/hierarchical-dnn-interpretations/README.md

 # documentation

-- also contains pytorch codes for interpretation baselines such as integrated gradients, occlusion
+- fully-contained data/models/code for reproducing and experimenting with ACD
+- see the [reproduce_figs](reproduce_figs) folder for notebooks with examples of using ACD to reproduce figures in the paper
+  - try your own examples on these models with simple alterations to the notebooks
+- additional documented is provided in readmes of subfolders and inline comments
 - allows for different types of interpretations by changing hyperparameters (explained in examples)
-- tested with python3 and pytorch with/without gpu
+- tested with python3 and pytorch 1.0 with/without gpu
-- see the reproduce_figs folder for notebooks with examples of using ACD to reproduce figures in the paper

-# using ACD
+# using ACD on your own data

 - to use ACD on your own model, replace the models in the examples with your own trained models.
 Specifically, 3 things must be altered:
   1. the pred_ims function must be replaced by a function you write using your own trained model.
 This function gets predictions from a model given a batch of examples.